bussidn/PrgrammersAreTheWorstReaders/README.md

 **Quick understanding should be a long living property of the system**

-First bias that is quite obvious : once you're done with your code, you understand it.
+First bias that is quite simple : once you're done with your code, you understand it.

 But it is often a very **temporary** state.
 It's not rare to come six month later back to your code and scratch your head trying to read it again.